Community Extension and Outreach Programs

 The STI Mobile School is a fleet of tourist-sized buses that have been converted into roving computer laboratories.
 Each bus is equipped with a state-of-the-art computer laboratory with internet access, multimedia computers, LCD monitors, sound system, and other top-of-the-line computer equipment.

 Since SY 2011–2012 until SY 2018–2019, the STI Mobile School has travelled to 1,213 sites and trained 171,209 participants nationwide.
 Today, a total of six mobile school buses travel across Luzon, Visayas, and Mindanao.

 STI ESG received a Certificate of Appreciation from DepEd for being one of its active partners in the implementation of the Adopt-a-School program.
 With this alliance, STI Mobile School or the computer laboratory on wheels was utilized to provide alternative learning facilities to DepEd’s high schools in far-flung communities to teach basic skills on computer concepts, GNU Image Manipulation Program (“GIMP”), multimedia animation, audio editing, and movie presentation through ICT-enhanced training sessions.

-STI Foundation extended assistance to various special community development projects, outreach programs, and humanitarian services in SY 2015-2016 to help tackle the needs of the disadvantaged sectors and other organizations.
+STI Foundation extended assistance to various special community development projects, outreach programs, and humanitarian services to help tackle the needs of the disadvantaged sectors and other organizations.

 Community and Civic Engagements